yanick29/openeobench/docs/source/usage/index.rst

 Usage Guide
 ===========

-This section provides detailed usage instructions for all OpenEO Bench features.
+This section provides detailed usage instructions for all openEObench features.

 .. toctree::
    :maxdepth: 2